 When you purchase one of the cheaper units, one thing sets it apart from quality scooters immediately: These knee scooters can’t be adjusted for left or right-side injuries.
 Without that adjustment, the knee walkers can be quite unstable, especially when turning corners.
 In fact, just offsetting the knee platform to accommodate the left or right can increase tipping resistance by 50%.

-Less expensive units may also have smaller wheels, which make navigating over carpet, stones, or cracks in the sidewalk a bit harrowing.
-Make sure the knee scooter you choose has larger wheels—at least 8 inches, if you can find them.
+Less expensive units may also have smaller wheels, which make navigating over the carpet, stones, or cracks in the sidewalk a bit harrowing.
+Make sure the knee scooter you choose has larger wheels—at least 8 inches if you can find them.